 Color of Hope Haiti

-Color of Hope empowers communities in Haiti with the skills, resources and mindsets to break the cycle of poverty and take charge of their lives and futures.
+Color of Hope empowers communities in Haiti with the skills, resources and mindsets to break the cycle of poverty and take charge of their lives and future.
 Our programs are designed to engage families and communities in Haiti and abroad to come together, plan together, build together, support each other, sustain themselves and finally celebrate their success together.